tremor-rs/tremor-www/docs/guides/metrics.md

 Once we have defined the windows, we can now use them to aggregate our data.
 We do this in a new select statement.
 After the `from` section, we have a square bracket and the window names.
 This syntax is what we call tilt frames.
 They're chained windows that will emit based on conditions.

-We use the  [`aggr::stats::hdr`](../reference/stdlib/aggr/stats#hdrnumber-array) fimctopm that creates a histogram from the incoming data and outputs the given set of percentiles.
+We use the  [`aggr::stats::hdr`](../reference/stdlib/aggr/stats#hdrnumber-array) function that creates a histogram from the incoming data and outputs the given set of percentiles.

 In addition we use the [`aggr::win::first`](../reference/stdlib/aggr/win#first) to get the first timestamp.